On this page

 host = config['host']

-Go to app.py line 23.
-Trace backward — where was config supposed to be assigned?
-Was it inside an if block that didn't run?
-Was it in a function that wasn't called?
-Was it in a different file that wasn't imported?
+Go to line 23.
+Trace backward.
+Where was config supposed to be assigned?
+Was it inside an if block that did not run?
+Was it in a function that was never called?
+Was it in a different file that was not imported?

 Tip: In VS Code, hover over any name before running the code.
-The editor shows if the name is unresolved (undefined).
+The editor flags unresolved names.
 Catches most NameError before execution.

 Error messageFirst check